agilira/chiron/content/showcase.md

 ## Abbreviations

 The HTML specification is maintained by the W3C.
+Hover over the abbreviations to see their full meaning.

 *[HTML]: Hyper Text Markup Language
 *[W3C]: World Wide Web Consortium